 I do recommend visiting this area, during the day and in the evening.
 Day-time is great for shopping, people-watching or even to admire the beautiful buildings, sculptures and to read about the city’s past.
 Visit this place in the evening to enjoy some leisure time at a side cafe or an open restaurant, with live music.
 The city shines under the moon (and neon) lights.
 Very beautiful.

-Joahn Strauss Building
+Joahn Strauss Building – Vienna in a day

 Vienna is a city of music lovers.
 This apartment building located in Praterstraße 54, 1020 Vienna, used to be residential unit of Johann Strauss son.
 This is where he wrote his most famous composition (the Blue Danube Waltz), which is also the unofficial Austrian national anthem.